-These animals are famous for looking for food in the trash, breaking garbage bags and overturning trash bins during the night, which leads to contamination, polluting and odor that contribute to unhealthy conditions.
+These animals are famous for looking for food in the trash, breaking garbage bags, and overturning trash bins during the night, which leads to contamination, polluting, and an odor that contributes to unhealthy conditions.

-How do I know there’s a raccoon living in my house?
+How do I know a raccoon is living in my house?

 You may not outright see them doing their antics, but as we said, raccoons are messy creatures that leave their traces everywhere they go, and some of the most notorious evidence of their living in your home are:

 Damage in your house:

 Broken floorboards and walls chewed off beams and scratched paint are some of the most common damages that will let you know a raccoon or any type of wildlife has taken residence with you.